- 01Hard money loans at 10-13% interest make sense when the deal produces a 25%+ return — the spread is what matters, not the rate

 Most investors hear "10% interest rate" and flinch.
 I hear it and ask one question: what's the return on the other side?

-Hard money loans, DSCR products, portfolio lenders — these are the debt instruments that let real estate investors move when traditional banks say no. They cost more.
-They're worth it.
+Hard money loans, DSCR products, and portfolio lenders are the debt instruments that let real estate investors move when traditional banks say no. They cost more.
+And for the right deal, they're worth every point.

 Hard Money: Speed Over Cost